kamilpszczolkowski/Conway-s-Game-of-Life/README.md

 focus mostly on optimisation - rather on creating and managing objects in my code.

 Application is written in JavaScript.
 Css code is compiled from sass files by Gulp packages.
-I used also Gulp to create localhost server, which allowed mi to se the differences after saving the files.
+I used also Gulp to create localhost server, which allowed mi to see the differences instantly after saving the files.

 # Description